liviuspenter/mtDNA_donor_recipient_coevolution/figure_mixing/scripts/Readme.md

-# Mixing of mtscATAC-seq profiles from CLL4 and CLL5.
+# Deconvolution of in-silico mixing experiment with CLL4 and CLL5

+## mtDNA-based deconvolution (mtscATAC-seq)
-To perform the mixing download the raw data from NCBI Geo (GSE163579) and process with cellranger-atac.
+To perform the mixing, download the raw data (CLL4_1 and CLL5_1) from NCBI Geo (GSE163579) and process with cellranger-atac.